hraban/cl-nix-lite/README.md

 This is a grounds-up implementation of a Lisp-in-Nix module, without using QuickLisp.
 I started with a `stdenv.mkDerivation` and worked my up from there.

-## Features / Anti-features

-This project has two parts:
+This contains:

-1. A lisp derivation builder in Nix (`lispDerivation`)
+1. A lisp derivation builder for your own project
-2. A registry of the most commonly used Lisp packages
+2. Derivations for the commonly used Lisp packages

 Together, they offer a "batteries included" build environment for your Lisp project in Nix.
-This is the same functionality offered by other modules in `nixpkgs`, namely `lispPackages` and `lispPackagesNew`.

-The implementation details:
+## Features

 - Tight integration with ASDFv3:
-  - tests using `test-op`
+  - Testing
-  - binary output using `:build-operation program-op`
+  - Native binary output
-  - regular .asd output (for libraries) by default This convention is used by almost every existing major package (literally >99%)
+  - `.fasl` output
-- No QuickLisp (Controversial!
-I know.
-See the chapter at the end for more info.)
+- No QuickLisp
-- All dependency info is manually entered in Nix.
-No inspection of .asd files, no QuickLisp metadata loaded, etc.
+- Explicitly managed dependencies
-- This project doesn’t touch the Lisp source code at all.
-No .asd file manging of any kind.
+- Doesn’t touch the Lisp source code at all.
+No .asd file mangling.
-- Supports multi-system source repositories (e.g. `cl-async` exports `cl-async`, `cl-async-ssl`, `cl-async-repl`) with different dependencies
+- Multi-system projects (e.g. `cl-async`, `cl-async-ssl`, `cl-async-repl`)
-- Fully relies on ASDFv3 for finding systems: no path or system name rewriting in code
-- Automatic dependency resolution of all lisp modules
-- Automatic “deduplication” of lisp modules in dependency graph (i.e. any source derivation is only ever included once, and all systems for which it’s being loaded are passed in that one single call)
+- ... each with different dependencies
-- Flake support
+- Flakes

 The trade-off is in favour of robustness, at the cost of more human work in managing the Nix derivation definitions.

-## Glossary

-This package (lisp-modules-lite) makes a distinction between Nix *derivations* and Lisp *systems*:

-- **derivation**: A Nix concept.
-It is a single atomic "block" of "code": it can be just the source code, or a pre-built package ready to use.
-- **system**: A Common Lisp (actually an ASDF) concept.
-It is CL’s closest relative to e.g. a Python "package".
-Confusingly: Nix also has a concept of system, e.g. `x86_64-darwin`.
-It’s an OS+Architecture description.
-Because of that confusion, I try to call a Lisp system `lispSystem` in the code, instead of `system`.
-- **package**: Very confusing word which I avoid.
-It can mean “Lisp package” which is sort-of-but-not-really close to “namespaces” in other languages, or it can mean a Nix derivation.
-Don’t use this word.

-See the [`examples`](examples) directory for demonstrations on how to use this builder.

-### 1 Nix derivation, many Lisp systems

-A crucial, defining feature of this implementation is that there is only ever *one single Nix derivation per Lisp source code project*.
-This means *there is **no** 1 ⭤ 1 relationship between Lisp systems and Nix derivations*: if a single piece of code defines multiple systems (as many do; `trivia`, `cl-async`, `babel`, ...) they all still result in a single Nix derivation that exports all of them.

 ## Usage